IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/ivi-services.md

 title: IVI Services
 ---

+An IVI system is made up of IVI services which can provide a UI or another service with information.
 TomTom IndiGO services provide a mechanism to encapsulate longer running tasks and business logic for some distinct functionality in the platform.
 They don't contain a User Interface (UI) of their own and can run in the background for a long time, matching the platform lifetime if required.